sensu-plugins/sensu-plugins.github.io/_posts/2015-01-27-welcome-to-sensu-plugins-new-home.md

 When the community feels it is ready and has faith in the new pipeline and build process, the old repo will be hard frozen and archived in place.

+### Security

+Due to the nature and use of these plugins and the fact that some of the monitors can be fairly invasive to a production system, all sensu-plugins gems will be signed.
+While many of the dependencies we rely upon are not, and no solution is perfect every little bit helps.
+As gems get released documentation will be created and posted on how to take advantage of this if your environment or personal predilections desire this feature.
+For those who are not concerned a standard `bundle install` or `gem install` will still work without issue, but for the sake of your system and piece of mind I urge you to utilize this.

 ### Documentation

 Documentation for the plugins will be automatically generated from RDoc sources, built into each gem and also served from a central location on this site.